reflex-media/lesgo-docs/docs/database/rds-aurora.md

     It is strongly recommended to store secret keys via AWS Key Management Service (AWS KMS).
 Ensure the following database credentials are supplied in the KMS Store: `host`, `username`, `password`.

-!!! important "RDS Proxy"
+## RDS Proxy

 Lesgo! utilizes the RDS Proxy to manage connections to your database.
 This is important for serverless architecture to prevent each running instance from creating their own connection, eventually exhausting the databse connection limit.

 ## Resource Creation